senthilkumar3282/fastapi-otel-eks/README.md

 ---

 🚨 Troubleshooting: No Traces in Kubernetes
-❗ After deployment, I can’t see application-related view traces.
+❗ After deployment, I can’t see application-related traces, so i have followed below step to install elastic-apm.

 ## ✅ 1.
 Install Required Dependencies